SingleMolecule/iSBatch/README.md

 ## Release and Night Build

-iSBatch development is happening quick!
+iSBatch development is in constant and active develpment!
+Your feedback is important!
 Check out the last release or try the very last version downloading the **Nightly build**

 [Last Release](https://github.com/SingleMolecule/iSBatch/releases)